 • FMYI President Justin Yuen presented at the Sustainable Business Symposium on “Managing Organizational Change.

 • Building Blocks International joins the roster of FMYI clients.
 This innovative organization runs corporate leadership training with a twist – people work in developing nations for nonprofits.
 BBI has garnered publicity in Business Week, Fast Company, and CNN for their “Corporate Peace Corps” programs.

-• Nike Corporate Responsibility signs on to be the first organization to use the innovative new FMYI interact3 system.
+• One of the world’s largest corporate responsibility divisions signs on to be the first organization to use the innovative new FMYI interact3 system.
 More details coming soon regarding this breakthrough collaboration tool for sharing knowledge, tracking contacts/stakeholders, and managing projects.

 • Internet Professionals Northwest’s latest event is “From Blogs to Wikis: Communities and collaboration on the web” which happens on February 8.
 FMYI President Justin Yuen is part of the evening’s lineup, presenting on “Creating Organizational Change.“

 • On January 28, FMYI President Justin Yuen led the “Building the Business Case for Sustainability” seminar for the University of Oregon Sustainability Leadership Academy.
 Justin invited PricewaterhouseCoopers Senior Consultant Michael Sadowski to join him.
 Based in New York City, Michael helped by contributing his finance expertise and business building experience.

 • FMYI is hiring – we’re looking for Java developers to join our team.

 FMYI 2004 news

 • FMYI President Justin Yuen will teach a University of Oregon Sustainability Leadership Academy seminar on“Building the Business Case for Sustainability” This one day seminar focuses on the principles and practices of linking sustainability with the mission, values, and financial goals of a business.
 Register today for this January 28, 2005 workshop.